Mshamgi004/C_Programming_Task/Socket_Programming/My_Chatbot Application/TCP_IP/README.md

  OBJECTIVE 3: Communicate between clients through server by using select() system call.
  OBJECTIVE 4: Create a prompt on client side so as to make it user friendly application for clients.
  OBJECTIVE 5: Client should communicate with the other conneted clients whose data are stored in Server side of CLIENT_INFO.txt.
 And Client should have the                           flexibility to communicate with any connected client.
+ OBJECTIVE 6: The CLIENT_INFO.txt has the details of the connected client's such as the name, ip address, port number and their fd's.
+And there should be updation
+              in the .text file after every new entry of client.